silum/astrokat-wiki/Catalogues-to-observation-files.md

 `[name], tags, ra, dec` or `[name], tags, az, el` or `[name], tags, l, b`
 Details discussion of the per target information can be found on the [Observation target specification](https://github.com/ska-sa/astrokat/wiki/Observation-target-specification) page

 The targets can be celestial, horizontal or galactic.
 Specials such as TLE for satellites and near earth objects are not currently available.
 Generally a catalogue is expected as part of the observation request.
-See [docs](https://github.com/ska-sa/astrokat/tree/master/docs) for an example observation request template

 ## Converting target catalogue to observation configuration file